3mdeb/news-and-ideas/_posts/2019-01-XX-enabling-cpb-on-pcengines-apu2.md

 stress-ng: info:  [493] cpu                 580     30.02     29.99      0.00        19.32        19.34
 ```

-One can see that the frequency during stress test is limited to 1000MHz and
+One can see that the frequency during the stress test is limited to 1000MHz and
-total bogo ops are ~2000.
+total bogo ops are equal 580 for signle core.

 Memtest86+: